 16 May 2018

 It’s been a year since Unilever promised to eradicate any traditional gender stereotypes from their advertising.
-For a brand that centred around targeting mums, this is a big change and a huge step in the right direction.
+For a business with dozens of brands in its portfolio, this is a big change and a huge step in the right direction.

 The Advertising Standards Authority are also cracking down on how marketing presents gender.
 This came after a study revealed how marketing affects people’s expectations of how others should ‘look/behave’.